kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

     END AS PromotionEligibility,
     -- Dynamic bonus calculation
     CASE
-        WHEN e.DepartmentID = 1 THEN  -- IT Department
+        WHEN e.DepartmentID = 1 THEN  -- IT d.d.DepartmentName
             CASE
                 WHEN EXISTS (
                     SELECT 1 FROM EmployeeProjects ep